MELLIFERA-Labs/cosmolava-client/README.md

 ## You want to get involved? 😍

-Please submit a pull request if you know any resources that might be helpful to the community. ❤️
+Please submit a pull request or open an issue ❤️